Darkshadenl/my-own-repo-prompt/README.md

 - Only includes files with supported extensions
 - Generates a tree-like file map similar to the `tree` command
 - Copies the result to clipboard (if pyperclip is working in your environment)
+- Counts tokens in the generated prompt (if tiktoken is installed)
+- Provides feedback on which LLM models can handle the prompt size

 ### Output Format